Reception baseline assessment tests explained for parents

 How do Reception assessments work?

-Schools were free to choose from a number of approved assessments.
+In 2015, schools were free to choose from a number of approved assessments.

 What’s the thinking behind baseline tests?

 By giving each child a baseline assessment when they first start primary school, schools will not only have a clearer idea of how much progress their pupils are making, but should also be able to identify which children are likely to need most help.
 The government feels that baseline checks will also help to recognise the good progress that schools make with children from a low starting point.